-This project consists of the the creation and installation of the bronze skeleton of a large imaginary mammal in repose, resting on its forearms.
-Its exposed rib cage will function as a bike rack.
-A bony crest on the dome of its skull (not shown) will suggest the form of a bike helmet.
-Measuring 12 ft. in length it will be gracefully magnificent as public art while engaging the imaginations of people from all backgrounds.
+This project consists of the the creation and installation of the bronze skeleton of a large prehistoric mammal in repose, resting on its forearms.
+Its exposed rib cage will function as a bicycle rack.
+A bony crest on the dome of its skull (See Gallery 5) will suggest the form of a bike helmet.
+Based on the quadroped Chalicothere from the Miocene, this mammal is uniquely qualified to evolve into a bicycle rack.
+Measuring 12 ft. in length x 4ft. high it will be gracefully magnificent as public art while engaging the imaginations of people of all ages and backgrounds.

 The Museum of Paleo-Osteological Interpretation

 The Paleo-Osteological Bicycle Rack

 Mesohippus Mirabilis (2006)

 (6 ft x 4 ft x 2 ft Bone, Wood and Steel)

 The evolution of the horse (Order Perissodactyla) includes modification of the foot from five distinct narrow hooves, decreasing to three and presently, the single hoof which is the remaining middle toe.

 This whimsical example was created in Great Britain ca.1857 by Emily David, a protegee of Benjamin Waterhouse Hawkins, one of the early sculptors of life-sized prehistoric statuary.
 It is believed to have been made for a grandson of Sir Richard Owen, the foremost paleontologist of the period.
 The rocking horse was kept at the family home in Sussex until 1914 when its history becomes clouded by the storms of The Great War.
 When, in 1933, the grandson passed away in Paris, no mention was made of the piece.